sitepoint/nrelate-related-content/readme.txt

 Stable tag: 0.40.0

-The easiest way to display related content from your site
+The easiest way to display related content from your site: Text or Thumbnails.

 == Description ==
 The easiest way to display related content from your site